Strongc/JDScraper/README.md

 ===
   * jdScraper.py (Main function)
     * scraperThreadPool (a thread pool for a scraper)
+      * catPara.py (deal with parameters to the scraper function)
     * jdCategoryScraper.py (a category scraper)
       * getParameter.py (unparse parameters for a URL)
       * createFile.py (create a file name for a page)